Print| Email

 Once a licensee has agreed to purchase a licence to your invention, the payment scheme will need to be determined.
 In many cases, licensees pay the licensor an advance payment before the manufacturing and distribution of the product begins.
 The amount of royalties paid must also be determined.
 The typical range of royalties is between 2-5% although some industries, such as the pharmaceutical industry, often pay royalties of 1%.
 Finally, the type of licence, whether exclusive or non-exclusive, must also be discussed.
 Licensees will be willing to pay a higher licensing fee to obtain the exclusive rights to sell the patented invention.

-Presenting a clear and accurate conception of the benefits of your invention and its contribution to the current market will aid you in attracting a licensee.
+Presenting a clear and accurate conception of the benefits of your invention and its contribution to the current market will help you attract a licensee.
 Equally important is having an accurate estimate of the value of your patent to both rely on during negotiation and to obtain the most suitable payment scheme for your needs.

 After licensing